Finian Hanley

 Finian Hanley (born 4 January 1985) is a former Gaelic football player from Galway.
-He played his club football with Salthill-Knocknacarra and inter-county football for Galway from 2005 to 2017.
+He played his club football with Salthill–Knocknacarra and inter-county football for Galway from 2005 to 2017.
 He played in the full-back position.
 In 2008 he was nominated for an All Stars Award.

 Inter-county

 In 2005, Hanley was a member of Galway's Under-21 All-Ireland winning team, winning the final against Down with inspired performances from Michael Meehan, Barry Cullinane and club team-mate Seán Armstrong.

-After being a key figure in Galway's successful Minor and Under-21 teams of recent years, Hanley made his Senior debut against Mayo in the 2005 Connacht SFC Final.
-He has since made the full-back position his own, winning three Connacht titles, in 2005,2008 & 2016.
+After being a key figure in Galway's successful Minor and Under-21 teams of recent years, Hanley made his Senior debut against Mayo in the 2005 Connacht SFC final.
+He has since made the full-back position his own, winning three Connacht SFC titles, in 2005, 2008 and 2016.

-Hanley was a part of Salthill-Knocknacarra's triumphant All-Ireland Club Championship-winning side in 2006.
-They defeated St. Galls of Antrim in the final by 0–07 to 0-06.
+Hanley was a part of Salthill–Knocknacarra's triumphant All-Ireland Club Championship-winning side in 2006.
+They defeated Antrim GAA club St Gall's in the final by 0–7 to 0-6.
 Hanley was named Man Of The Match for his performance, repelling several of the Antrim side's attacks.